Getting started

 Contact details

-Name, email, and phone if they provided them.
-If they skipped the form, that's noted.
+Name, email, and phone if they provided them at the end of the conversation.
+If they skipped the form, no details will be shown.

 What to do with a good fit